Titanium

 paper to porcelain ceramics, floor

-coverings, and textiles.
+coverings, textiles, and even concrete;

 Arguably titanium's use as a whitener is a trivial—if economically

-such a versatile material, because it doesn't really matter what color
+very important—use for such a versatile material, because it doesn't really matter what color

 our toothpaste and paint is: we could live without such things, if we